bjoern-hempel/js-reinforcement-learning-framework/README.md

 ## A. Tools

-* All graphics were gratefully created with [Google Drive](https://www.google.com/drive/)
+* All flowcharts were gratefully created with [Google Drive](https://www.google.com/drive/)

 ## B. Authors